wichitastateCS211/github-starter-course/README.md

 * Create one final section with the H2 style called "Goals"
 * Write a short paragraph (just a few sentences will suffice) outlining what you hope to be confident in by the end of this course.
 * Write a commit message and choose to create a new branch to start a pull request.
+  * You're done after you hit the "Create Pull Request" button.

 ## 📝 Optional Steps
 * Create your profile README.
 Let the world know a little bit more about you!
 What are you interested in learning?
 What are you working on?
 What's your favorite hobby?
 Learn more about creating your profile README in the document, ["Managing Your Profile README"](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme).